 Clinical Externships (Elective)

 The remaining elective externships, required to meet credit hours, are requested by the student and arranged in conjunction with the 4th year clinical coordinators, at the approval of the Office of Clinical Education, to complete students’ preparation for residency training.
-Students may also pursue research projects and global medicine experiences, with approval of the Associate Dean of Clinical Education where state authorization has been granted or not required by a particular state, as RVU is not currently a member of the NC-SARA (State Authorization Reciprocity Agreement).
+Elective Externship sites are credentialed through the Office of Clinical Education where state authorization has been granted or not required by a particular state, as RVU is not currently a member of the NC-SARA (State Authorization Reciprocity Agreement).

 Students are required to complete clinical and didactic training that best prepares them for residency.
 During the first half of the 4th year (OMS IV), students are required to complete a minimum of two sub-internship/audition externships at residency programs.
 The externships chosen must have the approval of the Associate Dean for Clinical Educations or designee.